japila-books/apache-spark-internals/docs/scheduler/Stage.md

 In other words, a Spark job is a computation with that computation sliced into stages.

 A stage is uniquely identified by `id`.
-When a stage is created, xref:scheduler:DAGScheduler.adoc[DAGScheduler] increments internal counter `nextStageId` to track the number of xref:scheduler:DAGScheduler.adoc#submitStage[stage submissions].
+When a stage is created, scheduler:DAGScheduler.md[DAGScheduler] increments internal counter `nextStageId` to track the number of scheduler:DAGScheduler.md#submitStage[stage submissions].

 [[rdd]]
 A stage can only work on the partitions of a single RDD (identified by `rdd`), but can be associated with many other dependent parent stages (via internal field `parents`), with the boundary of a stage marked by shuffle dependencies.

-Submitting a stage can therefore trigger execution of a series of dependent parent stages (refer to xref:scheduler:DAGScheduler.adoc#runJob[RDDs, Job Execution, Stages, and Partitions]).
+Submitting a stage can therefore trigger execution of a series of dependent parent stages (refer to scheduler:DAGScheduler.md#runJob[RDDs, Job Execution, Stages, and Partitions]).

 .Submitting a job triggers execution of the stage and its parent stages image::job-stage.png[align="center"]